codingcatgirl/choo/docs/choo/models.rst

     A :py:class:`Searchable` that can be collected.
 It has an ID and it really exists and is not some kind of data construct.

-    .. py:attribute:: _ids
+    .. py:attribute:: source

-        IDs of this object in different APIs as a dictionary.
+        Source Network of this object.
+All APIs set this attribute, but it is not mandatory for input.

-        * ``ifopt`` means *Identification of Fixed Objects in Public Transport* which is a gloablly unique ID supported by some APIs.
+    .. py:attribute:: id

-        * ``uic`` is the international train station id by the *International Union of Railways*.
+        ID of this object (as ``str``) in the source network.

 Main Models
 -----------

-Submodels of :py:class:``Collectable``.
+Submodels of :py:class:`Collectable`.

 .. py:class:: AbstractLocation

     Base class for everything that has a fixed position.

-    .. attribute:: coords⁰
+    .. attribute:: coords

         The :py:class:`Coordinates` of this location.